A Community of Inclusion

 All staff and faculty are invited to join today!

-UHart's Sanctioned Affinity Groups
+UHart's Sanctioned Employee Affinity Networks

-Affinity Groups in the news
+Affinity Networks in the news

-Insight into Diversity, the oldest and largest diversity and inclusion publication and job board in higher education today, named the University of Hartford I-SEE Affinity Group a recipient of a 2020 the inaugural INSIGHT into Diversity Inspiring Affinity Group Awards.
+Insight into Diversity, the oldest and largest diversity and inclusion publication and job board in higher education today, named the University of Hartford I-SEE Affinity Network a recipient of a 2020 the inaugural INSIGHT into Diversity Inspiring Affinity Group Awards.
 The 2020 Inspiring Affinity Group award recipients were profiled in the July/August issue of Insight into Diversity magazine.